-EVVA also professionalised the analysis of faulty materials in the reporting period: Where and why do material bottlenecks occur (e.g. internally due to understaffing or spontaneous urgent large orders – or externally due to unreliable supply sources) and how can they be avoided?
-These learning processes help EVVA to optimise the Kanban system, adapt the working time models to large orders and maintain the high delivery performance, etc.
+EVVA has also professionalised the analysis of missing material: Where and why do material shortages occur (e.g., due to spontaneous urgent large orders or unreliable supply sources) and how can they be avoided?
+These learning processes help EVVA, among other things, to optimise the Kanban system, adapt work time models to large orders, and maintain high delivery performance.

-EVVA can repair the necessary production machines and tools itself and often design them in-house.
-A large part of EVVA's machinery was planned and implemented by the company's own mechanical engineering department - which has a very positive effect in terms of supplier-independent maintenance and delivery capability.
+EVVA has been able to repair and often design the necessary production machines and tools themselves.
+A large portion of EVVA's machinery was planned and implemented by their in-house mechanical engineering department - which has a positive impact on independent maintenance and delivery capability.

-This competence and the traditionally high degree of vertical integration bring advantages that many competitors do not have.
-EVVA can manufacture countless access system variants and order sizes in-house – down to batch size of 1, i.e. just one individually manufactured security product.
+This competence and the traditionally high vertical range of manufacture bring advantages that many competitors do not have.
+EVVA can manufacture countless access system variants and order sizes themselves - down to a batch size of 1, meaning only one individually manufactured security product.

-We have been training our apprentices in mechanical engineering and toolmaking for decades, so that the know-how for our own machine innovations remains in-house.
-An independence that contributes greatly to economic sustainability.
+We have been training our apprentices in mechanical engineering and toolmaking ourselves for decades, so the know-how for our own machine innovations remains in-house.
+This independence strengthens our economic sustainability.